Knowing how to appreciate someone.

-A friend of mine came to visit me last week for a few days and the number one thing I really appreciated about her coming to visit me, was her will to ride 10 hours on the bus to and from this destination.
-This shows to me that she really values spending time with me, which is important for the appreciation language I speak.
+A friend of mine came to visit me last week for a few days and the number one thing I appreciated about her coming to visit me, was her will to ride 10 hours on the bus to and from this destination.
+This shows to me that she values spending time with me, which is vital for the appreciation language I speak.

 Every person has a language of appreciation and love they speak.
 Figuring out what your partners, colleagues and teammates love and how they want to be appreciated is crucial for really connecting with them on a higher level.

 There are five main languages or ways to show someone you appreciate them.
 That is:

 - By spending time with them; going for coffee, dinner, team buildings

 - By doing something nice for them, which requires time and doing; crafting, cooking, offer to help out with a task/project

 - By offering them gifts; flowers, gadgets, vouchers

 - By using words to express this appreciation; writing little notes, emails, letters

 - By physically showing it; a handshake, shoulder pads, hugs

 Do you know how to express appreciation towards those in your immediate environment?
 How about your team and collaborators?